 One of the best things about visiting (and working at!) the Chicago Botanic Garden: you get great ideas for your own garden.
 I put one of them to work in my new “all vegetable” front yard garden this weekend.
-Last summer, at the Heirloom Tomato Weekend, horticulture program specialist Nancy Clifton faced the challenge of … Continue reading Best.
+Horticulture program specialist Nancy Clifton faced the challenge of labeling dozens of different heirloom tomato varieties … Continue reading Best.
 Plant labels.
 Ever.

 Gardeners share.
 They share seeds.
 They share plants.
 They share tips.
 They share the knowledge accumulated during a lifetime of gardening.
 And of course they share the harvest.
 This fall I had the opportunity to share in a celebration of the harvest.
 I traveled to Monticello, Thomas Jefferson’s great Virginia estate (in the fine company … Continue reading On Monticello, Thomas Jefferson, and Sharing